 Samsung this time tried to justify the higher price of its Galaxy Edge phones by putting a bigger display on the Galaxy S7 Edge.
 (S7: 5.1-inches screen; S7 Edge: 5.7-inches)

-Both phones use Samsung 2K screen resolution and come with a 12 and 8-Megapixel rear and front-facing cameras respectively, 4GB of RAM.
+Both phones use Samsung 2K screen resolution and come with 12 and 8-Megapixel rear and front-facing cameras respectively, with 4GB of RAM.

 Samsung almost changed everything with the Galaxy S8 and S8 Plus

 Announced in March 2017, both Galaxy phones come with curved edges, 5.8 and 6.2-inches infinity edge-to-edge display, fingerprint reader moved to the back of the phones, which created some controversies because of its awkward location (right next to the camera lens).